 Come N Git It Diner is located on the courthouse square at Morgan and Main Streets.
 They serve breakfast (all day!) and lunch and are open on Saturdays from 9 am to 3 pm.

 Gather Around BBQ is just off the square on Main Street and offers all your favorite BBQ options - pulled pork, ribs, chicken and even catfish!
 Open Saturdays from 11 am to 10 pm and Sundays 11 am to 9 pm.
 Patio seating is available (and dog-friendly!).

 Greeks Pizzeria & The Groggy Goat Tap Room, located at the corner of Main and Morgan Streets, is a crowd pleaser for all ages.
 Pizza for the kids, a great craft beer selection for Mom and Dad... everyone wins!
 Patio seating available.

 Los Reyes, on the corner of Washington and Main Streets on the downtown square offers authentic Mexican flavors in a fun atmosphere.
 They are open for lunch and dinner.

 The Waffle Whitch is less than a block off the square on North Main Street and offers a unique twist on your favorite sandwiches, plus homemade soups and tasty desserts.
 Open Saturdays from 8 am to 3 pm.

 Just need a snack?
 Pop in to the Martinsville Candy Kitchen for a sweet treat.
-Choose from a wide variety of candy (including sugar free), ice cream flavors and soda fountain options.
+It's a 100+ year local tradition.
+Choose from a wide variety of candy (including sugar free), two dozen ice cream flavors and an old fashioned soda fountain!